|1926, 1938, 1950, 1962, 1974, 1986, 1998, 2010, 2022

 Tigers also do very well with Rabbits and Pigs.
 These two farm animals are unassuming and peaceful, and they provide a sense of calm to the Tiger’s otherwise hectic life.
 The Tiger will likewise protect and defend the Rabbit and Pig from others who might try to take advantage of them.
 It is very much a give-and-take relationship with these signs.

-Tigers are very sensitive and take life – and themselves – seriously.
-The Monkey, as one of the cheekiest signs of the Zodiac, loves to pull the Tiger’s tail before bouncing up a tree to have a giggle.
+Tigers are very sensitive and take life–and themselves–seriously.
+The Monkey, as one of the cheekiest signs of the zodiac, loves to pull the Tiger’s tail before bouncing up a tree to have a giggle.
 Far from seeing the funny side, the Tiger will pace up and down, roaring every now and then in irritation.
-These two will rarely see eye to eye and, unless there is there is an ascendant-friendly sign between one or both, it is strongly advised they don’t delve into the realm of love.
+These two will rarely see eye to eye, and unless there is an ascendant-friendly sign between one or both, it is strongly advised they don’t delve into the realm of love.

 This is the most neutral of all the Tigers in that they don’t tend to jump from one extreme to the next like their feline counterparts.
 Wood Tigers, therefore, make excellent diplomats and have a natural talent for mediating.
 The Wood Tiger is very charming and friendly, preferring calm discussion over open hostility.